johndgiese/angular-hyper-resource/README.md

 resources in a single request so that we can avoid multiple round trips to the server.
 For example, imagine we have a `book` resource with chapters.
 Whenever we retrieve the `book` resource we will nearly always want to look at the current chapter.
-HAL has a second reserverd keyword, `_embedded`, that is reserved for this purpose.
+HAL has a second reserverd keyword, `_embedded`, for this purpose.
 It works nearly identically to links.

 ````json